star1327p/latex-test-template/README.md

-# latex-test-template
-LaTeX Templates for RStudio, Jupyter, and Linux Terminal
+# LaTeX Templates for RStudio, Jupyter, and Linux Terminal

 Resource Links: